 Novice Teacher Mentor Program

 The AISD Mentoring Program supports Austin ISD teachers in their first and second year in the teaching profession.
 The program is designed to positively impact beginning teacher effectiveness through ongoing training and support.
 AISD mentors serve as emotional supports and orient new teachers to their campus and district.
 By conducting meetings, observing, and providing timely feedback, mentors assist beginning teachers in improving their practice through planning, instruction, content knowledge, and reflection.
-The Office of Talent Acquisition and Development (formerly Educator Quality) supports AISD mentors by providing ongoing professional learning to help build their strengths as mentors.
+The Office of Human Capital Employee Development and Sustainability supports AISD mentors by providing ongoing professional learning to help build their strengths as mentors.